 The ability to conquer stress naturally may, at first, seem like a huge mountain to climb.
 However, when we support our body using natural methods, the results are usually not only effective, but lasting thus making that mountain climb worthwhile.

 Unfortunately, stress is an all too common fact of life in our modern world.
-Busyness, called by some “The Drug of the New Millennium,” has most of us, from youngest to the oldest, scurrying about like lab rats.
-We have become a people who live life at a frantic pace, often failing to provide ourselves the nutrition and lifestyle we need to be physically and emotionally healthy.
-The result is high levels of stress which tear down our minds and bodies.
-The question is not whether we have stress in our lives, but rather how we are going to deal with it.
+Busyness, called by some “The Drug of the New Millennium,” has most of us, from youngest to the oldest, scurrying about like ants.
+We have become a people who live life at a frantic pace, often failing to provide ourselves the nutrition and lifestyle we need for physical and emotional health.
+The result is high levels of stress which tears down our mind and body.
+In fact, an estimated 90% of all visits to primary care doctors are for stress-related complaints.
+So the question is not whether we have stress in our lives, but rather how we are going to deal with it?

 Stress is known to bring the terrain of the body to a state in which illness can thrive.
+In other words, stress has the ability to provide fertile ground for illness and disease.
 Some viruses (latent) are known to reappear when we are physically and/or emotionally stressed.
-Even research suggests that chronic stress not only increases susceptibility to new viral infections but also renders an individual more vulnerable to the reactivation of latent viruses within the body.
+Even research suggests that chronic stress not only increases susceptibility to new viral infections, but also renders an individual more vulnerable to the reactivation of latent viruses within the body.

 How can we solve this epidemic of “busyness?”
 Certainly the answer is not prescription drugs which only tend to make matters worse due to toxic side effects and the very real possibility of addiction.
 As always, nature has given us ways in which we can use to conquer stress naturally.
 But, as with anything worthwhile, it takes a willingness to take responsibility for our own health.
 Below I list some of the best ways, in my opinion, to effectively deal with stress.

-Eating healthy can be difficult, at best, especially when your thoughts are totally consumed by daily life.
-Believe it or not, but eating foods that are organic, healthy, nutritient-dense, and as close to nature as possible will actually help you stay focused and strong while also keeping your immune system peaked.
-Pre-packaged foods, junk food, unhealthy oils/fats, and too much sugar can contribute to digestive disorders and sleep disturbances which will make stress symptoms worse.
+Eating healthy is difficult, at best, especially when your thoughts are totally consumed by daily life.
+Believe it or not, but eating foods that are organic, healthy, nutrient-dense, and as close to nature as possible will help you stay focused and strong while keeping your immune system peaked.
+Prepackaged foods, junk food, unhealthy oils/fats, and too much sugar can contribute to digestive disorders and sleep disturbances which will make stress symptoms worse.
 Try to avoid coffee and other caffeinated drinks that can cause nervousness and agitation, thus contributing to stress symptoms.
 Shop the outside perimeter of your grocery store for the healthiest and freshest foods.

 Conquer Stress Naturally with B Vitamins